JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 ### Following the results in Kubernetes

-Each time you install or upgrade using helm, your deployment will create a new pod with a new name.
 To view all the installed pods, run `kubectl get pods`.
 In the result you can see the name of your pod and also how many times Kubernetes has restarted it (remember from the previous article that we deliberately made it crash so Kubernetes would restart it).

 {% highlight bash %}
 NAME                                             READY   STATUS    RESTARTS   AGE